Skip to main content

 Supported input formats: .svg, .png, .jpg, .jpeg, .webp, .gif.

 Subdirectories are preserved in the output.
 A file at purgetss/images/buttons/primary.png ends up at app/assets/android/images/res-*/buttons/primary.png and app/assets/iphone/images/buttons/primary.png.
-Organize however makes sense for your project.
+Organize the source folder however it makes sense for your project.

 Use SVG whenever you can

-SVG scales losslessly to every density.
-A single icon.svg rasterizes perfectly to every res-*dpi folder without pixel loss.
-PNG/JPG sources must be downscaled and lose a bit of sharpness at smaller densities.
+SVG scales cleanly to every density.
+A single icon.svg can be rasterized into every res-*dpi folder without pixel loss.
+PNG and JPG sources are downscaled, so smaller densities can lose a little sharpness.

-PurgeTSS (and Titanium Alloy generally) treats every source image as a 4× master (res-xxxhdpi / @xxxhdpi on Android, equivalent to @4x on iPhone if iOS supported it).
+PurgeTSS, like Titanium Alloy in practice, treats every source image as a 4× master (res-xxxhdpi on Android, roughly equivalent to @4x on iPhone if iOS supported it).
 All smaller densities are downscaled from that source.

 That means: